Windsor Arches Walk

 About the SWRS

-The Slough & Windsor Railway Society is essentially a social group for anyone interested in rail transport of any kind, especially railways in the area around Slough and Windsor (UK).
-New members are always welcome (and you don't have to live in Slough or Windsor!).
+The Slough & Windsor Railway Society is essentially a social group for anyone interested in rail transport of any kind, especially railways in the local area.
+A model railway section also meets on Wednesday evenings.

 The Society meets for illustrated talks on Friday nights in a former Great Western Railway building adjacent to Slough railway station, known to us as The Manor.